tanabe1478/YoutubePublishPlugin/README.md

 > youtube https://www.youtube.com/watch?v=Z-VfaG9ZN_U
 ```

-This plugin supports URLs of the format `https://youtu.be/ZyJwfxqpUXA` and `https://www.youtube.com/watch?v=Z-VfaG9ZN_U`.
+This plugin is compatible with `https://youtu.be/ZyJwfxqpUXA` and `https://www.youtube.com/watch?v=Z-VfaG9ZN_U` only.

 To install the plugin, add it to your site's publishing steps: